HathorNetwork/hathor-explorer-service/text/0002-data-aggregator.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-WebSocket.
+- WebSocket.
 Everytime `Network` have new content and is saved, a handler can be triggered to broadcast new data to connected clients.
+- World map.
+We can get all peers and nodes locations and show on map.